Software Engineer, CTO @Makimo

-- sudo systemctl enable mongodb
+- sudo systemctl enable mongod

 systemctl command (e.g.

-sudo systemctl mongodb stop,
+sudo systemctl stop mongod,

-sudo systemctl mongodb start).
+sudo systemctl start mongod).

 Assuming you have followed the initial server setup tutorial instructions to enable the firewall on your server, MongoDB server will be inaccessible from the internet.